discretize/discretize-guides/fractals/shattered-observatory/index.md

 </Tab>

 <Tab specialization="weaver">

+**PUG Version**

 Use <Skill id="21656"/> and make sure to blast on the first and fourth island during 66% and 33% phase if you have less than two weavers, run air to try-hard or have trouble maintaining 25 stacks of <Boon name="Might"/>.

 Use the standard Air Opener with a pre-cast <Skill id="5516"/> from taking the Mistlock Singularity for high damage groups or the Earth/Fire Opener with low damage groups.
 If your group damage is mediocre you should finish the first phase in <Skill id="5492" disableText/>/<Skill id="5492" disableText/> with a <Skill id="5624"/> in your hands.
 Drop the hammer, use <Skill id="5680"/> to get faster to the air tubulence.
 Attune <Skill id="5495" disableText/>/<Skill id="5492" disableText/> and start casting <Skill id="5528"/> before jumping in the air turbulence, you will finish casting it mid air.
 Attune <Skill id="5492" disableText/>/<Skill id="5495" disableText/> and use <Skill id="5548"/>.
-Stay in <Skill id="5492" disableText/>/<Skill id="5495" disableText/> and finish the Anomaly with <Skill id="5491"/> if it is not dead already.
+Stay in <Skill id="5492" disableText/>/<Skill id="5495" disableText/> and finish the _Elite Flux Anomaly_ with <Skill id="5491"/> if it is not dead already.

-NEVER cast <Skill id="5548"/> on the first anomaly before at least one player is on the island, since the Anomaly will then cast the fire aoe, that might kill players before they can move after the air turbulence.
+NEVER cast <Skill id="5548"/> on the first _Elite Flux Anomaly_ before at least one player is on the island, since it will cast the fire aoe that might kill players before they can move after using the air turbulence.

-Cast <Skill id="5548"/> and <Skill id="43762"/> already on the second Anomaly while it is evading, attune to <Skill id="5494" disableText/>/<Skill id="5492" disableText/> and begin to cast <Skill id="5552"/> so that it instantly hits, when the evade ends.
+Cast <Skill id="5548"/> and <Skill id="43762"/> already on the second _Elite Flux Anomaly_ while it is evading, attune to <Skill id="5494" disableText/>/<Skill id="5492" disableText/> and begin to cast <Skill id="5552"/> so that it instantly hits, when the evade ends.
 You will have to jump over the shockwave.
-Hit the Anomaly with <Skill id="41125"/>.
+Hit the _Elite Flux Anomaly_ with <Skill id="41125"/>.
 If it is not dead yet attune <Skill id="5492" disableText/>/<Skill id="5494" disableText/> and cast a new <Skill id="5548"/>.
 Attune to <Skill id="5495" disableText/>/<Skill id="5492" disableText/> before taking the next air turbulence.
-If you are the first on the island or still have <Boon name="Aegis"/> you can also cast <Skill name="Meteor Shower"/> on this Anomaly.
-This is only worth it, if you can channel the skill uninterupted for at least half of its duration.
+If you are the first on the island or still have <Boon name="Aegis"/> you can also cast <Skill name="Meteor Shower"/>.
+This is only worth it, if you can channel the skill without being interupted for at least half of its duration.

-Start with <Skill id="5528"/> on the third Anomaly followed by <Skill id="5492" disableText/>/<Skill id="5495" disableText/> and <Skill id="5548"/>.
+Start with <Skill id="5528"/> on the third _Elite Flux Anomaly_ followed by <Skill id="5492" disableText/>/<Skill id="5495" disableText/> and <Skill id="5548"/>.
 If the <Specialization name="Chronomancer"/> places his wells on this island dodge twice to avoid getting knocked out of the wells.
 Attune to <Skill id="5492" disableText/>/<Skill id="5492" disableText/> before leaving the island.

 If all <Boon name="Might"/> blasts were correct and your group is fast enough you should have 25 stacks of <Boon name="Might"/> now, all other boons and <Trait name="Elements of Rage"/> for 8 secs.

-Place a <Skill id="5548"/> on the last Anomaly and take the portal back to Skorvald (not before the initial jump attack has ended or it will leap out of the <Skill id="5548"/>s) while summening your <Skill id="5516"/> (you can also hit the Anomaly with <Skill id="5517"/> before porting if it still has to much health).
+Place a <Skill id="5548"/> on the last _Elite Flux Anomaly_ and take the portal back to Skorvald (not before the initial jump attack has ended or it will leap out of the <Skill id="5548"/>s) while summening your <Skill id="5516"/> (you can also hit the Anomaly with <Skill id="5517"/> before porting if it still has to much health).
 Usually the <Specialization name="Warrior"/> or one of the DPS will kill the last Anomaly with the help of your <Skill id="5548"/>.
 Keep the last Anomaly in your target to time your burst according to how fast it dies.
 Start your cast in this order: <Skill id="5531"/> -> <Skill id="5501"/> -> <Skill id="5737"/>.
 Ideally, <Skill id="5737"/> is finished casting the second Skorvald becomes vulnerable again.
 Continue with <Skill id="5548"/>, <Skill id="41125"/>, <Skill id="5624"/>, <Skill id="5725"/>, <Skill id="5492" disableText/>/<Skill id="5492" disableText/>, <Skill id="5539"/> x3, 1x <Skill id="5726"/> chain.
 You can place another <Skill id="5548"/> and cast maybe two additional <Skill id="5491"/> before Skorvald starts charging over the platform.

 If everything goes smoothly, Skorvald will be at 33%.
 Repeat the aforementioned starting from <Skill id="5680"/>.
 Otherwise start by pre-casting <Skill id="5528"/> in the middle after Skorvald's second charge and continue your rotation accordingly.
 <Message>
-One of the most important things in this fight is to keep up <Boon name="Might"/> and boons at the four Elite Flux Anomalies.
+One of the most important things in this fight is to keep up <Boon name="Might"/> and boons at the four _Elite Flux Anomalies_.
 To achieve this you need to be fast enough with your damage, hit your blasts correctly and not get hit by the shockwaves and knockbacks.
 </Message>

+**Try-hard**

 For the try-hard version you want to play with three air <Specialization name="Weaver"/>.
 The advantage of this composition is that your <Specialization name="Chronomancer"/> can use Inspiration Domination, which increases <Boon name="Alacrity"/> uptime and allows you to burst again 3-5 seconds earlier.
 The disadvantage is that you constantly have to keep an eye on your groups <Boon name="Might"/> uptime.
 But for normal daily runs you will probably have your burst skills ready anyways since you most likely lose those 3-5 seconds during the 66% or 33% split or due to the nerfed <Specialization name="Weaver"/> damage.
 Under ideal circumstances the time difference is between 8-10 seconds.
 </Tab>